 In the case of an existing website, I will provide the required logins to access and update the site.
 Known, unknown, or emerging problems with the existing websites may increase the time and cost required for the project completion.
 This could include outdated CMS systems (such as a WordPress or Drupal site that hasn’t been updated recently), incompatible / outdated plug-ins, highly customized programming previously done without any documentation, or old themes that are outdated and broken.
 Sometimes the process of updating a website to make it more secure, can cause outdated components not to work.
 The customer assumes the liabilities of these unforeseen issues.

 Greg assumes no liability for delays, damages, losses, or costs incurred from existing issues, emerging issues, missed deadlines, missing or incorrect content posted on the site, or other problems that arise.
 Any problems found, if needing correction, will be paid for by the customer.
 Backups of files, text, images, videos, and other content is the responsibility of the customer.
 Greg assumes absolutely no liability at all.
 If the customer is dissatisfied at any time, their remedy is simply to engage another web design consultant.
 In that event, Greg will, to the best of his ability, provide notes, documentation, logins, and other materials needed to continue the project.
-The loss to Greg for failing to satisfy the customer is that he will forgo additional income from the project.
+The loss to Greg for failing to satisfy the customer is that he will forgo additional income from the project or referrals that might have been.

 Intellectual Property and Confidentiality